 This flyer for the Animation Festival also indicated a special tie-in with the local post office in which fans could have their postage stamps canceled with a special Yamato mark that commemorated the date.
 The flyer itself could be shown at a special information booth in Mitsukoshi to claim a free gift.

 Tuesday, July 29: If anything could tear a Yamato fan away from Mitsukoshi, it was a ticket to ride on “Three Days of Adventure and Exploration: Where is Secret Training Base Icarus!”
-Also called the “mystery tour,” it was a three-day train voyage with a Yamato theme hosted by Leiji Matsumoto and a group of voice actors. the stated destination was Icarus, the secret asteroid training base.
+Also called the “mystery tour,” it was a three-day train voyage with a Yamato theme hosted by Leiji Matsumoto and a group of voice actors.
+The stated destination was Icarus, the secret asteroid training base.
 The real location was kept secret.
 The trip included a variety of events, including a quiz to guess the destination, Yamato video screenings, mountain and lakeside hiking, field athletics and cycling.
 The final destination was Lake Nojiri at Nagano Prefecture.

 See a photo gallery here.

 Saturday, August 2: At last, the premiere!
-A special train renamed Yamato-Go ran on Tokyo’s 10:30 AM Toyoko Line with Leiji Matsumoto serving as the conductor to Shibuya station (which sits next to a theatre complex), hosting 600 primary and junior high school students.
+A special train renamed Yamato-Go ran on Tokyo’s 10:30 AM Toyoko Line with Leiji Matsumoto serving as the conductor to Shibuya station (which sits next to a theater complex), hosting 600 primary and junior high school students.

-At 9:50AM the same day, Toei President Shigeru Okada, Producer Yoshinobu Nishizaki, and Director Toshio Masuda appeared at the Toei Palace theatre in Marunouchi, mingling with the fans before the doors opened, then conducted an opening-day press conference at Toei headquarters.
-The movie kept fans riveted for over two hours, and the Warp Dimension effect was finally revealed when the story arrived at a pivotal and the picture expanded to a full widescreen aspect ratio.
+At 9:50AM the same day, Toei President Shigeru Okada, Producer Yoshinobu Nishizaki, and Director Toshio Masuda appeared at the Toei Palace theater in Marunouchi, mingling with the fans before the doors opened, then conducted an opening-day press conference at Toei headquarters.
+The movie kept fans riveted for over two hours, and the Warp Dimension effect was finally revealed when the story arrived at a pivotal moment and the picture expanded to a full widescreen aspect ratio.
 At the same time, the sound went from mono to 4-channel stereo and blew every mind in the room.

 The end result of the Summer of Love was boffo box office.
 Be Forever brought in over 2.2 million viewers and earning 1.36 billion yen, which made it Japan’s 7th highest grossing film of the year.